Stephen Cluxton: 2006–2012

-Cluxton won a third Leinster Championship medal on 16 July 2006 when Dublin retained the title after a 1–15 to 0–09 defeat of Offaly in the final.
+Cluxton won a third Leinster SFC medal on 16 July 2006, when Dublin retained the title after a 1–15 to 0–9 defeat of Offaly in the final.
 He ended the season by winning his second All Star Award in goal.

-On 15 July 2007, Cluxton won his fourth Leinster Championship medal when Dublin completed a hat-trick of provincial titles following a 3–14 to 1–14 defeat of Laois in the final.
-In spite of some questionable kick-outs in the All-Ireland semi-final defeat by Kerry, Cluxton conceded just two goals in six championship games and was presented with his third All Star Award.
+On 15 July 2007, Cluxton won his fourth Leinster SFC medal, when Dublin completed a hat-trick of provincial titles following a 3–14 to 1–14 defeat of Laois in the final.
+In spite of some questionable kick-outs in the All-Ireland SFC semi-final defeat by Kerry, Cluxton conceded just two goals in six championship games and was presented with his third All Star Award.

-Cluxton won a fifth Leinster Championship medal on 20 July 2008 when Dublin retained the title for a fourth successive year after a 3–23 to 0–09 defeat of Wexford in the final.
+Cluxton won a fifth Leinster SFC medal on 20 July 2008, when Dublin retained the title for a fourth successive year after a 3–23 to 0–9 defeat of Wexford in the final.

-On 12 July 2009, Cluxton was in goal for Dublin's fifth successive Leinster Championship triumph after a 2–15 to 0–18 defeat of Kildare in the final.
-He was later nominated for an All Star Award, however, he lost out to Kerry's Diarmuid Murphy.
+On 12 July 2009, Cluxton was in goal for Dublin's fifth successive Leinster SFC triumph after a 2–15 to 0–18 defeat of Kildare in the final.
+He was later nominated for an All Star Award; however, he lost out to Kerry's Diarmuid Murphy.

-Dublin surrendered their title to Meath in 2010 in a game which saw Cluxton concede five goals, however, he won a seventh Leinster Championship medal the following year after a 2–12 to 1–12 defeat of Wexford in the final.
-On 18 September 2011, Cluxton lined out in goal against Kerry in his first All-Ireland final.
-In the 72nd minute of the game and with the sides level he scored a free kick to secure a 1–12 to 1–11 victory and a first All-Ireland title for Dublin in 16 years.
-Shortly after the final whistle, Cluxton was presented with the match ball by Tomás Ó Sé, however, in keeping with his intensely private persona, he avoided the post-match celebrations and retreated to the dressing room.
+Dublin surrendered their title to Meath in 2010 in a game which saw Cluxton concede five goals; however, he won a seventh Leinster Championship medal the following year after a 2–12 to 1–12 defeat of Wexford in the final.
+On 18 September 2011, Cluxton lined out in goal against Kerry in his first All-Ireland SFC final.
+In the 72nd minute of the game, and with the sides level, he scored a free kick to secure a 1–12 to 1–11 victory and a first All-Ireland SFC title for Dublin in 16 years.
+Shortly after the final whistle, Cluxton was presented with the match ball by Tomás Ó Sé; however, in keeping with his intensely private persona, he avoided the post-match celebrations and retreated to the dressing room.
 Dublin teammate Paul Flynn paid tribute afterwards: "He [Cluxton] is out training an hour before everybody else and he kicks them over with his eyes closed.
 I didn't even look at the kick.
 I looked at him and he just kicked it and ran back.
 He is a phenomenal man, I am delighted for him."
-Cluxton ended the season by winning a fourth All Star Award as well as being nominated for Footballer of the Year.
+Cluxton ended the season by winning a fourth All Star Award, as well as being nominated for Footballer of the Year.

-On 22 July 2012, Cluxton won an eighth Leinster Championship medal after a 2–13 to 1–13 defeat of Meath in the final.
-Dublin later surrendered their All-Ireland title, however, Cluxton ended the season with another All Star nomination but lost out to Donegal's Paul Durcan for the goalkeeping position.
+On 22 July 2012, Cluxton won an eighth Leinster SFC medal after a 2–13 to 1–13 defeat of Meath in the final.
+Dublin later surrendered their All-Ireland SFC title; however, Cluxton ended the season with another All Star nomination but lost out to Donegal's Paul Durcan for the goalkeeping position.
 Jim Gavin's appointment as manager of Dublin in October 2012 resulted in Cluxton taking over the captaincy of the team.